kameshGithub/empmgmtweb/README.md

 ### Edit
 Edit uses a PUT method to update the details of the employee.
 User will not be displayed the "Status" field and also not able to change the same.
 ## Running
-Open the deployed link: [https://empmgmtweb.herokuapp.com/]
+Open the live heroku link of GUI: [https://empmgmtweb.herokuapp.com/] Open the ReST Server link on Heroku: [https://empmgmt.herokuapp.com/] Mongo DB link on Heroku: [https://www.mlab.com/databases/heroku_qzf0zdjp/collections/employee]